A Fantastic Tamil Harbour Beneath Under The Sea

 Daily Life in Ancient Pool:

-The houses in poompuhar were made of bricks and wood, with complex column design that decorated the threshold.
+The houses in Poompuhar were made of bricks and wood, with a complex column design that decorated the threshold.
 The roads were maintained wide and well, which were divided into areas such as Pattinam (commercial area) and Maruvurpakkam (District of Fishanfoka).

 People dressed in traditional Tamil dress: Men in Vestis (Dhotis) and women in coloured Sarees.
-Both genders beautified with jewellery made of gold, silver and pearls.
-The food with rice, lentils, tamarind, coconut and fish that was characterized was still tasty.
+Both genders were beautified with jewellery made of gold, silver, and pearls.
+The food with rice, lentils, tamarind, coconut, and fish that was characterized was still tasty.

 Religious affection was central to Poompuhar's society.
 The temples dedicated to Lord Shiva, Lord Murugan and the local deity were the centre of social and spiritual activity.
 Festivals like Chithirai Thiruvizhha brought the whole city together to celebrate.